-This policy explains what data Proco collects when you use Proco Scanner and procohq.com, why we collect it, who we share it with, how long we keep it, and the rights you have over it.
+This policy explains what data Proco collects when you use procohq.com — to buy a supplement stack, join our support membership, or take part in the member community — why we collect it, who we share it with, how long we keep it, and the rights you have over it.
 It is written in plain language.
-If anything is unclear, email privacy@procohq.com.
+If anything is unclear, email hello@procohq.com.

 Who runs Proco.
 Proco Technologies Limited is an Irish company (No. 670796) registered in Ireland.
 We are the data controller for the information described below.

-We collect only the data we need to make Proco Scanner work and improve.
+We collect only the data we need to operate procohq.com, fulfil orders, and run the membership and community areas.

 We do not collect specific medical conditions, diagnoses, medications, or any data that constitutes "special category" health data under GDPR Article 9.

-We do not collect: precise location, contacts, photos beyond the ones you actively scan, microphone or call data, browsing history, advertising identifiers, or any data that would allow building a profile about you outside the app.
+We do not collect: precise location, contacts, photos, microphone or call data, browsing history outside our own site, or any data that would allow building a profile about you outside procohq.com.

 | What | Why | GDPR basis |